onflowser/linklock/README.md

 ### Authorization with Passport.js

 We created a Passport.js authentication strategy to allow easy membership checks on the backend.

-> Note: This is not yet available on NPM as a library.

 ```typescript
 import { MembershipStrategy, buildAuthHandlerUrl } from "@membership/passport";